-Did you know almost half the cases of vertigo have no known medical cause, which means many vertigo patients often go searching for answers outside of prescription medications.
+Did you know almost half the cases of dizziness and vertigo have no known medical cause?
+Many vertigo patients often look for answers other than prescription medications.
 Some vertigo patients have found resolution to their vertigo through chiropractic care.
 Chiropractic care has been shown to reduce the symptoms associated with vertigo.

 What is the relationship of the neck to vertigo?

 First, what is vertigo?

 The origins are often unknown.
 Therefore, it is best described by its symptoms: recurring dizziness, spinning sensations, and a loss of balance.
-Put simply, the brain becomes confused, and tells the body that the earth is moving or the room is spinning, when, in actuality, it isn’t.
+Put simply, the brain becomes confused, and tells the body that the earth is moving or the room is spinning even when it is not.
 More severe cases may include nausea, vomiting, tinnitus (ringing in the ears), and blurred vision.

 However, it’s not dizziness alone (which can happen for a variety of reasons).
 It’s dizziness that occurs repeatedly, often based on changes to the position of the head.
 Vertigo-like symptoms often come with other health problems, like Meniere’s Disease, Migraines, and inner-ear infection.

 When vertigo happens without a connection to any other symptoms, it is often called Benign paroxysmal positional vertigo (BPPV).
-According to medicine, This type is often caused by calcium deposits in the inner ear.
+This type is often caused by calcium deposits in the inner ear.
 These deposits are known as canalithiasis and will shift when the head moves.
 As a result, the body has difficulty maintaining balance.

 Head trauma and the neck

 What causes vertigo in cases where the doctors can find an origin to the problem?

 According to MayoClinic.com “When a cause can be determined, BPPV is often associated with a minor to severe blow to your head.”
 That means vertigo may actually be the result of a spinal problem, and not just a problem inside the brain.